muellsen/TREX/examples/JCGS2017/README.md

-Scripts to test the performance of Lasso and TREX on various benchmarks) and generate Figures used in the manuscript Bien et al, 2017 (see below).
+Scripts to test the performance of Lasso and TREX on various benchmarks) and generate most Figures used in the manuscript Bien et al, 2017 (see below).
+Additional tests and scripts are found in HIVknockoff and Riboflavin.

 References: